elegantchaos/Bookish/Dependencies/BookishApp/README.md

 A one-to-one relationship to `CDProperty` entities is used to represent other properties.

-Each property consists of a key, and a jsonEncoded value.
+Each property consists of a key, and a plist-encoded value.

-### Relationships
+### Connections

 Records are linked to other records with relationships, and form a graph.